Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Introduction_to_Cumulus/Introduction_to_Cumulus_v2_Slides.md

 - Makes the parachain  to communicate with the relay chain

 Notes:

-Let's focus on those parts deeply
+In the next sections those parts will be deeply covered

 ---